 See Contents. (add, modify or delete annexes as necessary).
 Please note the following instructions for the IEC template:

-NOTE When creating a new annex DO NOT type the word Annex, just create a new empty page and then apply the styles ANNEX_title to the first (empty) line.
+NOTE: When creating a new annex DO NOT type the word Annex, just create a new empty page and then apply the styles ANNEX_title to the first (empty) line.
 The word "Annex" followed by the letter "A" or "B", etc will automatically appear.
 To delete annexes delete the annex titles and update the contents.

 TIP: When typing annex titles, separate the lines of the title by "shift+return"

-ExCB IECEx 02 issues and subsequent responses
+ExCB in IECEx 02 Scheme issues and subsequent responses

 The following shows issues raised at the assessment and shown in the first draft of the ExCB assessment report, together with subsequent actions.